Watch What You Post

 Contact Texas Nursing Lawyers if You Need Help

 With 49 Years of Combined Texas Defense Law Experience, Buck Johnson and Deborah Goodall are dedicated to helping you keep the job you love and have worked so hard for.
 To help the hardworking nurses of the Lone Star State, Texas Nursing Lawyers help to defend nurses against the Texas Board of Nursing.
-Call (214) 384-1902 to schedule an appointment today.
+Call (214) 384-1902 or contact us online to schedule an appointment today.